MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### What's new

 - Updated MP to support SQL Server 2019
-- Added filter by edition to "Local DB Engine Discovery"
+- Added filter by edition to "Local Database Engine Discovery"
 - Redesigned DB Space monitoring to improve performance: Enabled by default monitors and performance rules targeting Database, which watch for disk space consumption by ROWS filegroups and log files
 - Redesigned DB Space monitoring: Added two monitors and two performance rules targeting Database to watch for disk space consumption by In-Memory and FILESTREAM data
 - Redesigned DB Space monitoring: Read-only filegroups now count as well
 - Redesigned DB Space monitoring: Disabled by default all workflows targeting filegroups, files, Log files
 - Redesigned XTP performance counters to make them completely version-agnostic
-- Added attribute "TCP Port" to "SQL DB Engine Class" and updated "DB Engine Discovery" to populate the new property
+- Added attribute "TCP Port" to "SQL Database Engine Class" and updated "Database Engine Discovery" to populate the new property
 - Added summary dashboard for System Center Operations Manager 2019 Web Console (HTML5)
 - Added support for cluster nodes with disjoined namespaces
 - Added sampling to algorithm of monitor "WMI Health State" in order to eliminate false alerting on cluster SQL Server instances